dianmi-fe/code-lint/README.md

-# @dainmi-fe/scripts
+# @dainmi-fe/code-lint

-a scripts for dianmi-fe
+a code lint for dianmi-fe

 ## Packages